wheatstalk/cdk-lambda-pnp/README.md

 ## Use yarn.BUILD

-This construct provides a more robust out-of-the-box experience through the [yarn.BUILD](https://yarn.build/) yarn plugin.
+The `YarnBuildFunction` construct provides a more robust out-of-the-box experience through the [yarn.BUILD](https://yarn.build/) yarn plugin.
 In addition to bundling code from a yarn workspace, this construct allows you to run yarn.BUILD's build command during construct synthesis.

 <!-- <macro exec="lit-snip ./test/integ.yarn-build.ts"> -->
 ```ts